China's Xi ramps up military spending in face of worried region

 The budget spike comes as Asia reacts nervously to a string of recent moves by China to assert its sovereignty in disputed territory, expand its military reach and challenge the traditional dominance of U.S. forces in the region.

 Chinese fighters and surveillance planes now routinely patrol a controversial new air defence identification zone that covers disputed Japanese-administered islands in the East China Sea.
-Beijing's aircraft carrier, meanwhile, went on its first exercises in the South China Sea late last year.
+Meanwhile, Beijing's aircraft carrier went on its first exercises in the South China Sea late last year.

 At a time when Washington has stepped up its military presence in the region as part of a strategic "pivot" toward Asia, China is building new submarines, surface ships and anti-ship ballistic missiles, and has tested emerging technology aimed at destroying missiles in mid-air.